mrinankpanda/mrinankpanda/README.md

 </div>

 ## 🚀 About Me
-Currently pursuing Computer Engineering & Computer Sciences at University of Wisconsin-Madison (Dec 2027).
-I'm most passionate about AI & Machine Learning, especially artificial vision and machine learning systems that can make a real impact!
+I’m a dedicated Computer Engineering & Computer Sciences student at the University of Wisconsin–Madison (expected graduation Dec.
+2027), deeply passionate about AI and Machine Learning — especially artificial vision and building ML systems that make a real-world impact.

+**🔧 Highlights from my journey in tech so far:**
+- Developed embedded firmware for rocket avionics, enhancing real-time control and safety
+- Built and maintained SQL + Snowflake pipelines powering critical business operations
+- Trained YOLO-based object detection models for autonomous vehicle research
+- Conducted space sustainability research under a Harvard PhD mentor, exploring rocket emission impacts

-When I'm not building safety-critical rocket avionics or optimizing enterprise data pipelines, you'll find me:
+**When I'm not building safety-critical rocket avionics or optimizing enterprise data pipelines, you'll find me:**

 - ⚽ Playing soccer with friends (my favorite way to unwind!)
 - 🛍️ Thrifting for unique fashion finds and exploring new styles